 I clasped a hand to my mouth, but too late.
 The cough echoed into infinity.

 The painter turned.
 He wept.
 Tears streamed from his old, rheumy eyes.

 The painter looked right through me, right into my soul.
 His eyes took in my colours, my personal palette.
 He refused to stop swamping me in his sorrows.
 I feared we’d both drown.

 When the sun disappeared below the horizon with a pfft of extinguished flame, only then did he look away.
 To heaven, actually.

 “Remember what?”
 The words left my lips without permission.

 “Raven.
 Her hair was raven.
 If only I’d not tossed my paints away.
 Ah, well!”

 Head drooped and feet shuffling, the painter packed up his belongings and made to leave.
 He paused as the moon came out in mercury silvers, turned back.
 “Never forget what she looks like, young man.”

 With that, he departed.
 I never saw him again.

 I often looked back and mulled over his words.
 He’d seemed so genuine.
 But only as I too regarded her bone white features and robes of liquid obsidian, did I know who he meant.
-I couldn’t have captured her raven hair either.
-Her ebony eyes already had me.
+I couldn’t have captured her raven hair either, as her ebony eyes already held my own.